 The NAI Fellows Program was established to highlight academic inventors who have demonstrated a prolific spirit of innovation in creating or facilitating outstanding inventions that have made a tangible impact on quality of life, economic development and the welfare of society.
 Election to NAI Fellow status is the highest professional distinction accorded solely to academic inventors.

-The program has 912 Fellows worldwide representing more than 250 prestigious universities and governmental and non-profit research institutes.
-Collectively, the Fellows hold more than 32,000 issued U.S. patents, which have generated over 9,400 licensed technologies and companies, and created more than 1.3 million jobs.
-In addition, over $137 billion in revenue has been generated based on NAI Fellow discoveries.
+The NAI Fellow program has 1,567 Fellows worldwide representing more than 300 prestigious universities and governmental and non-profit research institutes.
+Collectively, the Fellows hold more than 53,000 issued U.S. patents, which have generated over 13,000 licensed technologies, 3,200 companies and created more than 1 million jobs.
+In addition, over $3 trillion in revenue has been generated based on NAI Fellow discoveries.

-the National Academies of Sciences, Engineering, and Medicine; 36 inductees of the National Inventors Hall of Fame, 52 recipients of the U.S. National Medal of Technology and Innovation and U.S. National Medal of Science, 29 Nobel Laureates, 3 Queen Elizabeth Prize for Engineering recipients, 261 AAAS Fellows, 168 IEEE Fellows, and 142 Fellows of the American Academy of Arts & Sciences, among other awards and distinctions.
+Among all NAI Fellows, there are 165 presidents and senior leaders of research universities, governmental and non-profit research institutes; about 642 members of the National Academies of Science, Engineering and Medicine; about 45 inductees of the National Inventors Hall of Fame; 63 recipients of the U.S. National Medal of Technology and Innovation and U.S. National Medal of Science; and 45 Nobel Laureates, among other awards and distinctions.